awsdocs/aws-step-functions-developer-guide/doc_source/input-output-inputpath-params.md

 ## Parameters<a name="input-output-parameters"></a>

-Use `Parameters` to create a collection of key\-value pairs that are passed as input\.
-The values of each can either be static values that you include in your state machine definition, or selected from the input with a path\.
-For key\-value pairs where the value is selected using a path, the key name must end in `*.$`\.
+Use `"Parameters"` field to create a collection of key\-value pairs that are passed as input\.
+The values of each can either be static values that you include in your state machine definition, or selected from either the input or the context object with a path\.
+For key\-value pairs where the value is selected using a path, the key name must end in `.$`\.

-For example, given the following input:
+For example, suppose you provide the following input\.

 ```
 {